-With the "new normal" of social distancing preventing traditional defenses for the near future, The Graduate School is gathering resources on conducting defenses using distance technology.
+As the "new normal" of social distancing due to the pandemic continues to be necessary in many circumstances, The Graduate School has gathered resources on conducting defenses using distance technology.
 All suggestions may not apply to every defense.
 Consider your particular situation and consult with your committee frequently during preparation.
 Please note, original resource content has been adapted to reflect FSU policies or procedures as needed.

 Please notify us of additional resources you discover that would be beneficial for this page or simply share any advice from personal experience to the email address provided below.